danforbes/substrate-wiki/Governance.md

 * Proposals submitted by simple majority council agreement must win only a simple majority of explicit votes;
 * Publicly submitted proposals must have more than 50% even when the abstention votes are biased against their favour.

-### Public Referendums
+### Public Referenda

-Proposals for referendums may be submitted by anyone, however they do not automatically get voted upon.
+Proposals for referenda may be submitted by anyone, however they do not automatically get voted upon.
 When submitted, the proposer stakes a deposit (any size above a fixed minimum) and the proposal enters a queue.
 While a proposal is in the queue, anybody may "second" the deposit with a second deposit of the same size as the initial deposit.

 At a fixed interval, the item in the queue with the most stake associated with it is removed, all deposits are returned and a referendum takes place on it with each depositor being registered as voting in approval.